Georgie Hubbard

 How did that feel?
 What did I learn?

-The goal isn't perfection.
-It's progress.
-Because confidence isn't a switch you flip.
+Confidence isn't a switch you flip.
 It's a muscle you build.

 Frequently Asked Questions